How to become an entrepreneur: Ben's story

 My best piece of advice is: have a go at practising your business skills whilst you're young.
 If you start up small companies whilst at school, you can make mistakes at that point, because you have the support network around you.

-What to expect if you want to be a tech entrepreneur
+What to expect if you want to be an entrepreneur